 Facts About The Thermosphere: What It Is, And It’s Defining Characteristics

-The thermosphere is one of the 5 layers of the atmosphere, situated above the mesosphere and below the exosphere at an altitude of approximately 90 km (56 miles) to 1000 km (621 miles).
+The thermosphere is one of the five layers of the atmosphere, situated above the mesosphere and below the exosphere at an altitude of approximately 90 km (56 miles), extending to 1000 km (621 miles).
 It is the hottest atmospheric layer and the part of the atmosphere where the Aurora Borealis occur.

 Situated close to the boundary between the atmosphere and space, the thermosphere is only separated from outer space by the exosphere, Earth's fifth and outermost layer.